 The incidence rate is an estimate of how often new cases of COVID-19 occur over a given period of time.
-In our study, it is calculated by dividing the number of times a person has a positive test for the first time in the study, having first tested negative, by the total time everyone is in the study.
-We include the time people are in the study between successive negative tests for those who never have a positive test and the time up to halfway (or maximum of seven days, whichever is later) between their last negative and first positive test for those who have a positive test.
+In our study, we have previously calculated this by dividing the number of times a person has a positive test for the first time in the study, having first tested negative, by the total time everyone is in the study.
+We included the time people are in the study between successive negative tests for those who never have a positive test and the time up to halfway (or maximum of seven days, whichever is later) between their last negative and first positive test for those who have a positive test.
 This reflects the fact that we do not actually know when a person first becomes positive, only when we tested them.
 People who are positive when they join the study are not included in this calculation.
+We are currently reviewing our methods for calculating incidence as part of our ongoing quality assurance process.

-14 .
+15 .
 Measuring the data